What’s at stake

 The AMA is:

-- Working closely with the Federation of State Medical Boards and the Dr. Lorna Breen Heroes’ Foundation to urge state medical boards, credentialing bodies, and others to remove from their applications stigmatizing and potentially discriminatory questions that may deter physicians from seeking care—multiple boards and health systems have changed their applications after consultations with the AMA.
+- Working closely with the Federation of State Medical Boards and the Dr. Lorna Breen Heroes’ Foundation to continue to urge state medical boards, credentialing bodies, and others to remove from their applications stigmatizing and potentially discriminatory questions that may deter physicians from seeking care.

 - Empowering and propelling health systems with research to reduce burnout so that physicians—and their patients—thrive.